OpenVidu/openvidu.io-docs/docs/openvidu-pro/monitoring-elastic-stack.md

 Remember that any change you do in `/opt/openvidu/.env` will require you to restart your OpenVidu Server.
 Just execute `./openvidu restart` in `/opt/openvidu`.

 > - Note that you need to specify port 443 in `OPENVIDU_PRO_ELASTICSEARCH_HOST` and `OPENVIDU_PRO_KIBANA_HOST`.
-> - you can [create a fine-grained user](#create-fine-grained-user) to just give access to OpenVidu to specific resources of Elasticsearch and Kibana
+> - You can [create a fine-grained user](#create-a-fine-grained-user) to just give access to OpenVidu to specific resources of Elasticsearch and Kibana

 #### Elastic Stack in Elastic Cloud with OpenVidu Pro configuration